Marley Aké: Juventus

-2020–present: Juventus U23 spell and debut for the first team

 On 28 January 2021, Aké joined Serie A side Juventus on a four-and-a-half-year contract, in a deal worth €8 million, with Franco Tongya moving to Marseille for the same fee.
 Aké was integrated into Juventus' reserve team, Juventus U23.
 He made his debut on 31 January, coming on as a substitute in a league game against Giana Erminio.

 Aké's first goal came on 3 March, scoring in the last touch of the game to help Juventus U23 beat rivals Novara 2–1.
 On 12 September, Aké missed a penalty in the 14th minute in a 1–0 defeat against Pro Patria.
 On 20 November, Aké scored a brace in a 2–1 win against Fiorenzuola.

 On 26 February 2021, he was first called up by the first team for a Serie A match against Hellas Verona.
 On 18 January 2022, Aké debuted for the first team in a 4–1 Coppa Italia win against Sampdoria coming on as substitute in the 75th minute; one minute later, he won a penalty scored by Álvaro Morata after being fouled by Tommaso Augello.
 On 13 February, Aké made his Serie A debut coming on as substitute in the 86th minute in match drawn 1–1 against Atalanta.
 On 2 March, Aké played his first match as a starter with Juventus in a 1–0 Coppa Italia away win against Fiorentina in which he was substituted after the half time by Juan Cuadrado.

 On 1 August 2022, Juventus announced that Aké would be sidelined for two months after he had injured his fibula during a tournée in the United States.

 Loan to Dijon

 On 31 January 2023, Aké joined Dijon in French Ligue 2 on loan for the rest of the season.
+He scored three goals in 14 matches with Dijon and also had two appearances with the club's reserve team.

+Loans to Udinese and Yverdon

+On 7 August 2023, Aké joined Serie A side Udinese on loan with an option to buy.
+On 18 January 2024, he moved on a new loan to Yverdon in Switzerland, with an option to buy.
+On 8 August 2024, Yverdon triggered his option to buy.